Trekking in Nepal

 1 PAIR OF THICK AND 2 PAIR OF THICK WOOLEN SOCKS.

 This is a small rucksack to carry personal requirements for the day e.g. toilet items, camera, film, towel etc.

 For separating clean clothes from dirty ones.
 6-10 smaller plastic bags to dispose of garbage.

 With large and small towels

 SMALL HEADLAMP AND /OR TORCH LIGHT

-With spare batteries and bulbs, candles and lighter to burn toilet paper.
+With spare batteries and bulbs, candles and a lighter to burn toilet paper.